 This class is intended and structured as an advanced Ph.D. level reading class.
 As such there will be no midterm or final exams.
-The students will be judged in four areas.
+The students will be judged in three areas.
 The first area is the presentation of a student selected research paper in the area of analysis of material handling or industrial logistics.
 The second area is the active participation in class discussions on material handling and industrial logistics topics, especially while reviewing other students' paper and presentation.
 The third area is the individual creation of a review of an instructor selected research paper on a topic in material handling or industrial logistics.
-The fourth area is a literature review of the state of the art in an individual student selected logistics area.
-All four areas have equal weight.
+All three areas have equal weight.